jrhuerta/FordMustangTuning/README.md

 With this configuration you would be using the measured EQ err = Commanded/Measured AFR to make adjustments.

 ### Closed loop mode

-* Using short term fuel values to correct the calibration
-* Disable LTFT by going to `Fuel -> Oxygen Sensors -> Long Term Fuel Trims` and set it to `Disabled`
+`Fuel -> Oxygen Sensors -> Long Term Fuel Trims` and set it to `Disabled`

-* Use the short term fuel trims histogram to make adjustments.
+With this configuration you would be using the short term fuel trims histogram to make adjustments.

 ## Torque model